CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 7.04 District Meetings and Elections.

-- Each district shall hold a minimum of four (4) educational meetings during the fiscal year, one of which shall be held in May of each year for the purpose of electing a District Director and Governor.
+- Each district shall hold a minimum of two (2) educational meetings during the fiscal year and one elections meeting, which shall be held before May 31st of each year, but no earlier than 60 days prior to May 31st, for the purpose of electing a District Director and Governor.
 The District Director may also serve as the District Governor.
 Eligibility for District Director and District Governor shall conform to membership and eligibility requirements as set forth in these Bylaws.
 Eligible voting members must be affiliated with the district in which they vote for District Governor or Director and must meet voting and eligibility requirements as prescribed by these Bylaws.